 2021 is a year of multiple anniversaries in Georgia.
 It marks one hundred years since the Bolsheviks crushed the independent Georgian Republic in February 1921 and thirty years since Georgia became independent again after the collapse of the Soviet Union.
 This year’s British Georgian Society Annual Cambridge Seminar will focus on the path that Georgia has travelled since 1991.

-A panel of eminent specialists from Georgia and the USA – Zaal Andronikashvili, Nutsa Batiashvili, and Stephen Jones– will give us their thoughts on the lessons Georgia has learned over thirty tumultuous years.
+A welcoming speech will be given by HE Sophie Katsarava MBE, Ambassador of Georgia to the UK.
+Following the ambassador a panel of eminent specialists from Georgia and the USA – Zaal Andronikashvili, Nutsa Batiashvili, and Stephen Jones – will give us their thoughts on the lessons Georgia has learned over thirty tumultuous years.
 A discussion with the audience will follow moderated by Dr Hubertus Jahn.

 Nutsa Batiashvili is Associate Professor of Anthropology and Dean of the Graduate School at the Free University of Tbilisi.
 Previously she was a postdoctoral fellow at the University of Oxford, School of Interdisciplinary Area Studies.
 Her recent book, The bivocal nation: memory and identity on the edge of empire (2018), is about Georgia as a divided nation.
 It explains divisions and polarization as a form of cultural imagination.
 Her current research is situated at the intersection of cultural anthropology and the studies of nationalism, memory, and post-Soviet transformations.